ISACA New York Metropolitan Chapter Bylaws

 Section 2.
 Approval of Bylaws Changes

-- A. The Chapter Board shall approve all suggested Bylaws changes prior to forwarding them to the Membership Division of the Association, with changes indicated.
+- A. The Chapter Board shall approve all suggested Bylaws changes prior to before forwarding them to the Membership Division of the Association, with changes indicated.

 - B. Approval of Bylaws changes by the Membership Division of the Association is required prior to presentation of such Bylaws changes to the Chapter membership for approval.